-We had a houseful last night thanks to Janie.
+We have a houseful every Halloween thanks to Janie.

 Janie lives for Halloween.
 She likes me pretty well, and she adores Chloe, her pup, but she lives for Halloween.

 The house is filthy with skeletons; human, rats, cats, and avian.
 Most of the bones twinkle, glow, and/or make noise.
-Any drawer, door, or toilet seat screams or plays Wagner.
+Any drawer, door, or toilet seat screams or plays Wagner (sometimes it’s hard to distinguish).
 The shower is defended by knife-wielding shadows.
 Books on shelves shuffle…by themselves.
 Doormats screech – witch’s hats flutter (be careful, they’ll putcher eye out).

-It’s a feast of shrimp and sausage and potatoes and onions and eye of toad and hair of newt (whatever a newt is)…and a cornbread to die for (and you may – but hey, it’s Halloween)…and yes, a gluten-free-but-what’s-use-in-living version of cornbread which everyone tells me is wonderful and I believe them…from a distance.
+It’s a feast of shrimp and sausage and potatoes and onions and eye of toad and hair of newt (whatever a newt is)…and a cornbread to die for (and you may – but hey, it’s Halloween)…and yes, a gluten-free-but-what’s-use-in-living version of cornbread which everyone tells me is wonderful and I will take their word…from a distance.

 And then there’s the passing of Janie’s Treat Cat Box.
 You must reach into the razor-toothed mouth of the cat to get your treat – an unforgivable cruelty to inflict upon a guest assembly that has lived through Jaws and Banksy’s “Girl With a Balloon”.
 But it’s a foolish and brave group who’ve swilled more than a bit ‘o bourbon, and chardonnay, and prosecco, and cabernet; all of which are notorious courage-boosters.